-Here is another still life photography project in the “Splash? series where I have been working with cosmetic products for a brand’s hero images.
+Here is another still life photography or nail polish photography project in the “Splash? series where I have been working with cosmetic products for a brand’s hero images.
 With the creative freedom granted by the client, I originally experimented with water-based paint to develop interesting whirls and splashes as a way to showcase the brand.
 Due to the success and feedback from the client, I decided to continue with this medium.
 You can take a look here for another example of that.

 For this still life photograph I wanted to create a ripple-like effect in the paint by dropping the nail polish bottle into it.
 I wished to capture the energy and fullness that erupts from the impact caused by the bottle, and the splashing up of the paint thereafter.
 This kind of technique is achievable in photoshop, where you can merge the two elements together.
 But what I was trying to capture was exactly the opposite.
 I wanted to create the raw look, that which you could tell was photographed.
 One that could perhaps turn into a real high-speed, messy photography project.